MicrosoftDocs/windows-itpro-docs/windows/deployment/update/deployment-service-prerequisites.md

 ---
-title: Prerequisites for the Windows Update for Business deployment service
+title: Prerequisites for the deployment service
+titlesuffix: Windows Update for Business deployment service
-description: Prerequisites for using the Windows Update for Business deployment service. ms.prod: windows-client
+description: Prerequisites for using the Windows Update for Business deployment service for updating devices in your organization. ms.prod: windows-client ms.technology: itpro-updates ms.topic: how-to ms.author: mstewart
 author: mestew
+manager: aaroncz
+ms.collection:
+  - tier1
 ms.localizationpriority: medium
-ms.author: mstewart
-manager: aaroncz
-ms.topic: article
-ms.technology: itpro-updates
+appliesto:
+- ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 11</a>
+- ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10</a>
 ms.date: 02/14/2023
 ---

 # Windows Update for Business deployment service prerequisites
 <!--7512398-->
-***(Applies to: Windows 11 & Windows 10)***

 Before you begin the process of deploying updates with Windows Update for Business deployment service, ensure you meet the prerequisites.

 ## Azure and Azure Active Directory